Rog3rSm1th/frelatage/README.md

   <img src="https://github.com/Rog3rSm1th/Frelatage/blob/main/doc/frelatage_demo.gif?raw=true" alt="Frelatage demonstration"/>
 </p>

 Frelatage is a coverage-based Python fuzzing library which can be used to fuzz python code.
-The development of Frelatage was inspired by various other fuzzers, including [AFL](https://github.com/google/AFL)/[AFL++](https://github.com/AFLplusplus/AFLplusplus), [Atheris](https://github.com/google/atheris) and [PyFuzzer](https://github.com/eerimoq/pyfuzzer).The main purpose of the project is to take advantage of the best features of these fuzzers and gather them together into a new tool in order to efficiently fuzz python applications.
+The development of Frelatage was inspired by various other fuzzers, including [AFL](https://github.com/google/AFL)/[AFL++](https://github.com/AFLplusplus/AFLplusplus), [Atheris](https://github.com/google/atheris) and [PythonFuzz](https://github.com/fuzzitdev/pythonfuzz).
+The main purpose of the project is to take advantage of the best features of these fuzzers and gather them together into a new tool in order to efficiently fuzz python applications.

 **DISCLAIMER** : This project is at the alpha stage and can still cause many unexpected behaviors.
 Frelatage should not be used in a production environment at this time.